FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

    return a + b;
 }

-// This is called "calling" the function:
+// This is called "calling", or "invoking" the function:

 add(2, 2);
 ```